What To Expect From North Korea At The Next Trump-Kim Summit

 So North Korea's anticipated new offerings, many experts agree, may not be new at all.
 They likely will not be comprehensive and will be conditional on what the U.S. gives in return.
 And it is not even certain that Pyongyang will deliver them as promised.

 But analysts believe Kim's offerings could nevertheless be significant.
-And they are sure better than a diplomatic stalemate or the threat of war.
+And they would be better than a diplomatic stalemate or the threat of war.
 It's just that there's a very long way to go.

 "If North Korea needs to take 100 steps to denuclearize, what is being discussed now seems to be only the first two or three steps," says Park.